Is It a Good Idea to Shop for Auto Insurance if My Policy Has Lapsed?

 Supposed that you are on a tight budget this month.
 After paying your bills, all you have left is money to buy groceries.
 After buying them, you flipped your wallet upside down and a coin dropped.
 Your phone rang and you found that your insurer is calling you.
-It turns out that you haven’t paid your bill for auto insurance.
+It turns out that you haven’t paid your bill for auto insurance that has lapsed.
 What will you do?
 Will you answer it?

 Many drivers wonder if it is a good idea to shop around for auto insurance after having a lapse in their policies.
 The thing is, they are uncertain of what the consequences are of doing so.
 Before talking about those, it is essential to understand what a lapse is first.
 Is it simply missing due payments?
 No, it is more than that.
 By being aware of what a lapse entails, we can talk about several topics that involve auto insurance policy lapses.